rc420head/rc420head_local_manifests/README.md

 local_manifest
 ==============
-this is for all devices maintained by rc420head for candykat
+this is for all devices maintained by rc420head (+ a few extra) for candykat

 htc
  ville 2.15 & 2.16